Simply Memorable Dinner Parties

 Don’t make them feel like they’re a massive pain in the butt to cook for (even if they are).
 If they don’t like cilantro or spicy food, simply put it on the side so the rest of your guests with proper palates can still thoroughly enjoy it.

-Tip: If they’re vegetarian, think about possibly making the entire menu vegetarian and wow them with some recipes from one of Ottolenghi’s cookbooks.
+Tip: If they’re vegetarian, think about possibly making the entire menu vegetarian and wow them with some recipes from one of Ottolenghi’s cookbooks such as Jerusalem.

 Save your precious time while happily stuffing your friends with my favorite kitchen dinner party essentials.